prashant2917/codeLabsJetpackCompose/README.md

 ---
 **Introduction**
 ---
- A codeLabsJetpackCompose app consist of various sample codes that demonstrates the use of Jetpack Compose UI using kotlin Programming languages.
+ A codeLabsJetpackCompose app consist of various sample codes that demonstrates the use of Jetpack Compose UI Architecture using kotlin Programming languages.

 **Pre-requisites**